cotech/jekyll-website/_coops/go-free-range.md

 logo: go-free-range.png
 ---

-We are a co-operative with some of the most experienced software developers in the UK.
+We are a cooperative with some of the most experienced software developers in the UK.

 Wholly owned and run by the hands that build your software.
 We are self-organising: we don’t have account managers; we want you to work with the doers instead of sayers.